socrata/datasync/guides/datasync-library-sdk.md

  1. given DataSync the basic credentials it needs.
  2. set up the basic job configuration that tells DataSync which dataset to update, with which file and using which method.
- 3. specialized how DataSync reads the file to publish, by accepting some extra time formats.
+ 3. specified how DataSync reads the file to publish, by accepting some extra time formats.

 (We've excluded import statements for conciseness):